 The scope of responsibility of business travel does not just concern the procurement department.
-Stakeholders from many departments are involved: Finance, IT, Human Resources, Safety, Communication – and the business traveller.
+Stakeholders from many departments are involved: Finance, IT, Human Resources, Safety, Communication – and the business traveler.

-To support them in this strategic objective, HRS has developed this unique exchange platform to discuss the subject of business travel.
-We are looking forward to meeting you at one of the upcoming Corporate Lodging Forums.
+To support them in this strategic objective, HRS has developed a unique exchange platform to discuss the subject of business travel.
+We are looking forward to meeting you at one of the upcoming CLF events.